Year Spring Term

 P.E.
 (Physical Education)

-This term, Year 6 will be doing Gymnastics.
+This term, the children will be doing Dance and then orienteering.

 Homework

-Homework this term will be sent out every other Friday and is expected back in every other Monday.
-Homework will consist of Maths, Reading and spellings.
+Homework this term will be sent out every other Friday and is expected back in every other Wednesday.
+Homework will consist of Maths, SPaG, Reading and spellings.

 Children will continue to be regularly assessed in preparation for their SAT exams in May.
 They will be assessed in February, March and April formally, with weekly assessments and testing also taking place.